raybellis/usim/README.md

 As of January 2021 (!) support for interrupts has been implemented, and the code has been refactored so that complete machines are generated by creating instances of a CPU, memory devices and peripherals and then "attaching" those to each other.
-See main.cc for an example of how this is done.
+See main.cpp for an example of how this is done.